 And when you start to interview, what can you expect a UK Hiring Manager to ask?
 How should you prepare?
 What are sensible questions to ask (HINT: “will you sponsor my visa?” isn’t one of them!).

-To help you through this minefield, we’ve launched How to Get Your Dream Job in the UK, an online course with 5+ hours of video content, proven CV and covering letter templates and a number of checklists and outreach scripts.
+To help you through this minefield, we’ve created How to Get Your Dream Job in the UK, an online course with 10+ hours of video content, proven CV and covering letter templates and a number of checklists and outreach scripts.

 On the course you’ll learn exactly how to draft a killer CV that will make a UK Hiring Manager want to pick up the phone immediately to invite you to interview.

 You’ll discover how to tap the UK’s Hidden Job Market and avoid the disappointment of sending application after application into a black hole job portal where you never get any feedback.

 And you’ll know precisely how to prepare for and ace an interview with a UK Hiring Manager so that you’re the No.1 candidate for the job.

 You can get a detailed overview of How to Get Your Dream Job in the UK by clicking this link, which also contains details on how to subscribe to the full course (which is available through a desktop browser and mobile app, so you can go through it anywhere!).